arjan-hada/protein-variant-prediction/README.md

-Collection of notebooks with supervised and zero-shot strategies for protein variant fitness prediction, and in-silico directed evolution.
+Collection of codebooks with supervised and zero-shot strategies for protein variant fitness prediction, and in-silico directed evolution.

 | Notebook | Keywords                           |
 |--------|-------------------------------------------------------------------------------------|